The testing tutorial, the testing tools reference, and the advanced testing topics.

 unittest library for details.

-Note that the return code for the test-runner script is 1 for any number of failed and erroneous tests.
+Note that the return code for the test-runner script is 1 for any number of failed tests (whether the failure was caused by an error, a failed assertion, or an unexpected success).
 If all the tests pass, the return code is 0.
 This feature is useful if you’re using the test-runner script in a shell script and need to test for success or failure at that level.

 As long as your tests are properly isolated, you can run them in parallel to